Cityopt/cityopt/trunk/misc/CITYOPT_Apros_models.md

 - timeOrigin indicates the real-world time that corresponds to a simulation time of 0.
 It is in ISO-8601 format, for example:
   "timeOrigin = 2014-04-23T04:30:45.123+01:00".
+  Any value given in the user interface overrides the value in the cityopt.properties file.

+- simulationStart indicates the default simulation start time.
+  It is in ISO-8601 format, for example:
+  "simulationStart = 2014-04-23T04:30:45.123+01:00".
-  The value can also be given while importing the model in the CITYOPT tool;
+  Any value given in the user interface overrides the value in the cityopt.properties file.

+- simulationEnd indicates the default simulation end time.
+  It is in ISO-8601 format, for example:
+  "simulationEnd = 2015-04-23T04:30:45.123+01:00".
-  the value given in the user interface overrides the value in the cityopt.properties file.
+  Any value given in the user interface overrides the value in the cityopt.properties file.

+- description_en is a human-readable model description text in English.

+- description_es is a human-readable model description text in Spanish.

+- description_fi is a human-readable model description text in Finnish.

+- description_de is a human-readable model description text in German.

 Model result files can also be included in the zip file.
 They will be used to find which model output variables are available, before performing any